ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 [Go to top](#table-of-content)

 # Interesting information regarding the DGT connector
-## DGT Web app : Checking the translation was received
+## DGT Web app: Checking the translation was received

-Once a translation has been requested to DGT, the status will be updated in the Drupal site.
+Once a translation has been requested to DGT, the status will be updated on the Drupal site.
 In additions it is also possible for EC staff to view translation status and references using the [DGT web app] (http://www.cc.cec/translation/webpoetry/).